*This post may contain affiliate links. Please see my disclosure for more details!*

 Like my other cookies, I love the two different sugars in the mix – the light brown sugar gives a lovely flavour, and the granulated sugar is ideal for the cookie.
 You can use all light brown sugar, or all white granulated sugar!

-You can sub the sugars for dark brown sugar too – but generally I avoid caster sugar when it comes to cookies these days as I find it can spread too much!
-For the best texture, I recommend the granulated/soft sugar sizes!
+You can sub the sugars for dark brown sugar too – but generally I avoid caster sugar when it comes to cookies these days as I find it can spread too much.
+For the best texture, I recommend the granulated/soft sugar sizes as it really does just create the best texture for your cookies.

-I use plain flour, and add in baking powder – but you can use 150g of self raising, and remove the baking powder from the recipe!
-One thing that is different with these, is I do find you have to squish the cookie slightly before baking.
+When it comes to the dry ingredients for these cookies, they do swap up slightly to take in the consideration of the oats.
+I use plain flour, and add in baking powder – but you can use 150g of self raising, and remove the baking powder from the recipe.
+Make sure to still use the bicarbonate of soda however.

 Portion, freeze and bake

-I tend to weigh the cookies out to 85g each (slightly smaller than the NYC cookies, but you can make them even smaller or bigger if you wish) – and then squish them down slightly to about 2cm thick – then I freeze them for 30 minutes before baking.
-You can use the fridge for an hour instead!
+I tend to weigh the cookies out to 85g each (slightly smaller than the NYC cookies, but you can make them even smaller or bigger if you wish) – and then I freeze them for 30 minutes before baking.
+However, you can use the fridge for an hour instead.

-The cookies can easily be kept frozen for up to three months before baking, the baking time will just increase ever so slightly to probably more 14-15 minutes, but otherwise you will get the same epic result of a delicious cookie!
-I hope you love this recipe, and if you have any questions then leave them below! x
+• The cookies can easily be kept frozen for up to three months before baking, and you can bake from frozen.
+The baking time will just increase ever so slightly to probably more 14-15 minutes, but otherwise you will get the same epic result of a delicious cookie

 Oatmeal Raisin Cookies!